verku/dNdS_study/README.md

 - Not only REF and ALT, but also allele frequency (AF) and genotype information (individual GT) are considered.
 - Site pairs with positions not directly adjacent to each other will be ignored.
 - The output is printed to a bed file.
+- Written for VCF files generated with GATK 3.4.0.
 - Requires python2.7.